TwilightCoders/vscode-alterminal/README.md

 - **Editor Integration**: Access Claude via the editor toolbar
 - **Drag & Drop Support**: Drop files and text directly into the terminal

+> Architecture / roadmap: See `docs/ARCHITECTURE_REVIEW_2025-08-08.md` for current technical debt, performance plan, and future direction (evolving toward a general-purpose smart terminal with profile-based auto commands, not Claude-specific).

 ## Usage

 1. Click the robot icon in the Activity Bar to open Claude Pilot